Agnieszka Trzaska-Śmieszek

 According to media reports, the Council of Ministers adopted the aforementioned draft act at the meeting.
 This means that the draft should now be submitted to the Sejm.

 The version of the draft adopted by the Council of Ministers has not yet been published on the website of the Government Legislation Centre.
-Once it is published, we will provide an overview of the version approved by the Council of Ministers.
+Once it is published, we are going to provide an overview of the version approved by the Council of Ministers.

-The draft aims to implement Directive (EU) 2020/1828 of the European Parliament and of the Council of 25 November 2020 on representative actions for the protection of the collective interests of consumers and repealing Directive 2009/22/EC – commonly referred to as the Representative Actions Directive (hereinafter: “Directive 2020/1828”).
+The draft is aimed at implementation of the Directive (EU) 2020/1828 of the European Parliament and of the Council of 25 November 2020 on representative actions for the protection of the collective interests of consumers and repealing Directive 2009/22/EC – commonly referred to as the Representative Actions Directive (hereinafter: “Directive 2020/1828”).

-The latest version of the draft adds information that Directive 2020/1828 is to be implemented through the following legal acts:
+The latest version of the draft adds an information that the Directive 2020/1828 is to be implemented by the means of the following legal acts:

-A significant amendment introduced in the draft act is Article 6, an intertemporal provision, which states: “Proceedings in group litigation initiated before the date of entry into force of this Act and not concluded by that date shall be governed by the provisions of the Act amended in Article 1 in their previous wording”.
+A significant amendment introduced by the draft act is the Article 6, an intertemporal provision, which states: “Proceedings in group litigation initiated before the date of entry into force of this Act and not concluded by that date – shall be governed by the provisions of the Act amended in Article 1 in their previous wording”.

 In addition to editorial and clarifying changes, the following amendments have been introduced to the proposed provisions of the UDRPG: